 Enrolled Agents (EA) specialize in taxation and representation.
 They are federally licensed by the IRS, meaning they can practice in all 50 states, and they have expertise in all aspects of taxation.
 EAs achieve their credential by passing the Special Enrollment Examination (SEE), administered by the IRS, proving their competency in preparing all types of tax returns.
 An enrolled agent may also represent taxpayers to the IRS in various matters, including audits and collections.
 In order to maintain their credential, EAs are required to complete 72 hours of continuing education every three years.
 By hiring an enrolled agent you are guaranteed to work with a tax expert, as well as someone who can solve issues with the IRS on your behalf.

 Certified Public Accountants (CPA) specialize in accounting; they may or may not specialize in taxes.
-They are licensed by the states, therefore the requirements for gaining the CPA credential may vary slightly from one state to another.
+CPAs are licensed by the states, so the requirements may vary from one state to another.
+Typically a bachelor's degree in accounting is required to sit for the CPA exam.
 Like enrolled agents, CPAs have unlimited representation rights, but only enrolled agents are required to demonstrate their tax expertise.